FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Auto Picks, Watchlists and What Happens If You Miss the Draft

 Draft Day is a scheduled event with a fixed start time.
-However, not all managers are always able to be online.
-That's why FPL Draft includes automatic selection mechanisms.
-Understanding how these tools work helps minimize risk — even if you miss part of the draft.
+But not every manager can always be online.
+That's why the FPL Draft includes auto picks.
+Understanding how they work helps minimise risk, even if you miss part of the draft.

 What Are Auto Picks?